moiez326/Data_analysis_portfolio/README.md

 ### Conclusion
 This analysis sheds light on key strengths and growth opportunities in Adidas's U.S. sales.
 Strategic decisions and marketing efforts informed by these insights can significantly boost regional sales and align with consumer preferences and product category performance.

 ### Future Directions
-- **Deep Dive into Consumer Preferences**: Further research into specific consumer preferences to inform targeted marketing and product development.
-- **Predictive Modeling**: Utilization of predictive models to anticipate sales trends and explore emerging market opportunities.
+- further research into the web-shopping experience and creating sales based on customer's preference and regional segmentation